Habeebamoo/MailDrop/README.md

 # MailDrop

 MailDrop is a simple and powerful email campaign management system designed to help users manage subscribers, send campaigns mails, and track management with ease.
-MailDrop provides a secure solution for modern email marketing.

 ## Usage